RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 - **FTK Imager:** Used when imaging Hard Drives and USB Flash Drives

-The sections below describe the options available for imaging the specific type of digital media that each section heading names as well as the step-by-step workflows for executing those imaging options.
+The sections below describe the options available for imaging each specific type of digital media as well as the step-by-step workflows for executing those imaging options.

 ## CDs and DVDs